allegroai/clearml-docs/docs/getting_started/mlops/mlops_second_steps.md

 new_dataset.tags = ['latest']
 ```

-We passed the `parents` argument when we created v2 of the Dataset, this inherits all the parent's version content.
+We passed the `parents` argument when we created v2 of the Dataset, which inherits all the parent's version content.
-This will not only help us in tracing back dataset changes with full genealogy, but will also make our storage more efficient,
+This not only helps trace back dataset changes with full genealogy, but also makes our storage more efficient,
-as it will only store the files that were changed / added from the parent versions.
+since it only store the changed and / or added files from the parent versions.
-When we will later need access to the Dataset it will automatically merge the files from all parent versions
+When we access the Dataset, it automatically merges the files from all parent versions
-in a fully automatic and transparent process, as if they were always part of the requested Dataset.
+in a fully automatic and transparent process, as if the files were always part of the requested Dataset.

 ### Training
 We can now train our model with the **latest** Dataset we have in the system.